wolfberryllc/MetaIoT-Cloud/README.md

 1. Connect the Arduino Base Sensor kit to Arduino Uno

-2. Plug the device into your laptop device
+2. Plug the device into your laptop device :computer:

 3. Download Arduino IDE available at [Arduino ](https://www.arduino.cc/en/software)